 General consideration of research methods and data analysis in political science and the social sciences.

 POLS 305 - American Constitution - Governmental Powers

 American Constitution studied in the light of the U.S. Supreme Court decisions and interpretations; focus on governmental powers, federal relationships, and economic regulation.

-Analyzes U.S. Supreme Court decisions and interpretations which focus on civil liberties; equal protections, due process, First Amendment rights.
+Analyzes U.S. Supreme Court decisions and interpretations that focus on civil liberties, equal protections, due process, and First Amendment rights.

 Analyzes the growing interrelationship of federal, state, and local governments with emphasis on financial aspects.

 A survey of the organization, functions, and interactions of the American legislative and executive branches of government.

 Classical political thought from classical times to the 19th century with emphasis on issues raised in the workds of Plato, Aristotle, St. Augustine, Machiavelli, Hobbes, Locke, Rousseau, Mill, Marx and Nietzsche.